Judge, Fourth Judicial District, Minnesota

 Research and Scholarship

-Professor Routel’s research interests include federal Indian law and natural resources law.
+Judge Routel’s research interests as a professor included federal Indian law and natural resources law.